 The Company is being audited in Malaysia for the 2008 tax year.
-Although this tax year pre-dates Keysight's spin-off from Agilent, pursuant to the Tax Matters Agreement, for certain entities including Malaysia, any historical tax liability is the responsibility of Keysight.
-The Malaysian tax authority is pursuing a tax assessment, including penalties, of \$70 million.
-However, the Company believes there are numerous defenses to the current assessment; the statute of limitations for the 2008 tax year in Malaysia is closed and the income in question is exempt from tax in Malaysia.
-Therefore, the Company has not reserved for this potential exposure as of July 31, 2017.
+Although this tax year pre-dates our spin-off from Agilent, pursuant to the agreement between Agilent and Keysight pertaining to tax matters, as finalized at the time of Separation, 3 for certain entities, including Malaysia, any historical tax liability is the responsibility of Keysight.
+In the fourth quarter of fiscal 2017, Keysight paid income taxes and penalties of \$68 million on gains related to intellectual property rights, although we are currently in the process of appealing to the Special Commissioners of Income Tax in Malaysia.
+The Company believes there are numerous defenses to the current assessment; the statute of limitations for the 2008 tax year in Malaysia was closed and the income in question is exempt from tax in Malaysia.
 The Company is disputing this assessment and pursuing all avenues to resolve this issue favorably for the Company.